DataShades/ckanext-saml/README.md

 If you don't want to use dynamic settings or you have a complicated settings with arrays and objects, you can use an old styled config file.
-Use `ckanext.saml.metadata.base_path` option and provide here a folder with your SAML settings with `settings.json` file.
+Use `ckanext.saml.metadata.base_path` option and provide here a folder with your SAML settings with `settings.json` and `advanced_settings.json` files.

+``advanced_settings.json`` is used for additional configurations such as security.
+It also needed to modify the ``contactPerson`` and ``organization`` sections in it if your are going to provide your SP data to your IdP.

 #### Config settings ####